Revolut introduces a metal card

 Fintech startup Revolut is launching a new premium card.
 As the name suggests, subscribing to Revolut Metal gives you a metal card as well as additional perks compared to Revolut Premium.

-In addition to the new card and existing premium benefits, you can claim cashback on all spending in the currency of your choice.
-It can be EUR, USD, BTC or ETH as Revolut supports fiat currencies and a handful of cryptocurrencies.
+In addition to the new card and existing premium benefits, you can claim cash back on all spending in the currency of your choice.
+It can be EUR, USD, BTC or ETH, as Revolut supports fiat currencies and a handful of cryptocurrencies.

-Don’t expect to break the bank as you’ll only receive 0.1 percent in Europe.
+Don’t expect to break the bank, as you’ll only receive 0.1 percent in Europe.
 In other words, when you spend €1,000, you’ll receive €1.
-But if you often travel outside of Europe, it could be a good deal as you’ll receive 1 percent in cashback outside of Europe.
+But if you often travel outside of Europe, it could be a good deal, as you’ll receive 1 percent in cash back outside of Europe.

 Every time you use your Revolut card, the company gets a fraction of the card processing fee from MasterCard or Visa.
 Card processing fees are much lower in Europe, that’s why Revolut can’t give you back more money in Europe.